Demobebz/DTA-Group-14_Project/README.md

 # **DTA-GROUP-14_PROJECT**
-## **Fashion Decisions For Hills Vogue Stores Based On Various Categories**
+## **Fashion Decisions For Hillz Vogue Stores Based On Various Categories**
 ---
 Creating a data representation report on fashion decisions involving collecting, analyzing, and visualizing data related to fashion brands, consumer preferences, purchasing behaviour, and other relevant factors.
 ### **Objective**
 ---
-To explain the preference of consumers in purchasing goods and help Hills Vogue Clothing Stores in deciding what fashion goods to stock more and what fashion goods to stock less.
+To explain the preference of consumers in purchasing goods and help Hillz Vogue Clothing Stores in deciding what fashion goods to stock more and what fashion goods to stock less.
 ### **Data Collection**
 ---
 - **Sources**: The data was collected from online surveys, retail sales data and social media platforms.